nmayorov/bounded-lsq/README.md

 Run `python run_benchmarks.py --help` to see full parameters signature.

 For more information about this benchmarks read my [post](https://nmayorov.wordpress.com/2015/06/19/algorithm-benchmarks/).
-Note, that the results reported in the blog were computed with `-ftol 1e-10 -xtol 0 -gtol 0`, also note that the algorithms were modified too.
+Your results can be somewhat different to ones reported in the blog, because I keep adjusting algorithms.